G01d3nW01f/backdoor-gen/README.md

-This is generator of php backdoors. operation select from menu in Commandline only
-You Don't need remember the difficult commands
+This is generator of php backdoors. operation is simple, only the select from menu in terminal You Don't need remember the difficult commands

 This tool can generate belows ...